wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 forces an abort, because it has a RAW dependency, and the data it read no longer exists.
 The abort processor must keep serving coherence and propagating commit/abort messages until all its predecessor are cleared.

+OmniOrder uses simple heuristics for conflict detection.
+Since each processor only keeps local dependency information, it would be difficult to obtain precise intelligence about dependency cycles without global coordination.
+OmniOrder, on the other hand, takes advantage of the simple observation that in order for a cycle to form, every node in the cycle must have at least on inbound and one outbound dependency.
+Based on this observation, OmniOrder monitors the predecrssor set when it is modified.
+If a processor becomes the predecessor of another processor, and its two successor vectors are non-empty, then it concludes that this is a dangerous structure, which may lead to dependency cycles.
+The processor then aborts the current transaction.
+To avoid a transaction should self-abort due to conflicts, after the first several conflict abort,